 You may order your copy now for $50 by clicking on the button below, which brings you to the website of our yearbook company, Yearbook Innovation, and Austin Prep's personal yearbook section.
 Orders must be placed no later than October 22nd.

 Austin Prep Faculty to Participate in Diversity, Equity, and Inclusion Event

 Members of the Austin Prep faculty will be attending the AISNE Diversity, Equity, and Inclusion Conference, taking place October 19-22.
 The virtual event includes four days of interactive experiences with other independent school leaders across New England, focusing on diversity, equity and inclusion topics in our schools.
-For highlights from last year's conference, held in person, click here.
+Learn more about last year's conference here.